Inverted Hammer Candlesticks and Shooting Star Candlesticks

 Bullish Indices Candle Patterns Tutorial and Bearish Stock Candlestick Patterns Guide

-Inverted Hammer Candle-stick Pattern and Shooting Star Candle-stick Pattern candlesticks look alike.
+Inverted Hammer Candle Pattern and Shooting Star Candle-stick Pattern candlesticks look alike.
 These have a long upper shadow & a short body at the bottom.
 Their fill color doesn't matter.
-What matters is the point where these candle-sticks appear whether at the top of a market trend (star) or the bottom of a market trend (hammer).
+What matters is the point where these candlesticks appear whether at the top of a market trend (star) or bottom of market trend (hammer).

 Difference is that inverted hammer is a bullish reversal pattern while shooting star is a bearish reversal pattern.

-Inverted Hammer Candle-stick Pattern and Shooting Star Candle-stick Pattern Indices Chart Patterns
+Inverted Hammer Candle Pattern and Shooting Star Candle-stick Pattern Chart Patterns

-This is a bullish reversal candle stick pattern.
-It forms at the bottom of a trend.
+This is a bullish reversal candlestick pattern.
+It forms at the bottom of a market trend.

-Inverted hammer forms at the bottoms of a down trend & indicates the possibility of a reversal of the downwards trend.
+Inverted hammer forms at the bottoms of a down trend and indicates the possibility of a reversal of the downwards trend.

 Inverted Hammer Candle